hpvb/mch2022-esp32-app-sms/README.md

 * The excellent TotalSMS emulator https://github.com/ITotalJustice/TotalSMS
 * The generous people in the badge tent for helping me work out the ESP-IDF stuff
 * The patient and kind people in the badge.team Telegram
-* Sylvian Munaut for the FPGA bitstream to achieve 60FPS
+* Sylvain Munaut for the FPGA bitstream to achieve 60FPS
 * SEGA? sure why not